 Some of its features include:

-• Lightweight Desktop Environment: Lubuntu uses LXQt, a lightweight and energy efficient desktop environment.
+- Lightweight Desktop Environment: Uses LXQt, a lightweight and energy efficient desktop environment.
 LXQt is designed to be resource friendly while still providing a clean and intuitive user interface.

-Lubuntu is an excellent choice for users who want a fast and efficient operating system, especially on older or less powerful hardware.
+Lubuntu makes for an excellent choice for users who want a fast and efficient operating system, especially on older or less powerful hardware.

 Essentials to make a Lubuntu Live USB